 - It’s fairly inexpensive for what you’re getting.

-- Doesn’t take long to set up.
+- It doesn’t take long to set up.

 Overall, this tent has limited usefulness, providing just a small amount of extra space beyond your existing truck bed camper.
-If you already have a decent camping setup with your truck bed topper though, this will improve the experience and might be worth the investment.
+If you already have a decent camping setup with your truck bed topper, this will improve the experience and might be worth the investment.
 Unfortunately, it costs more than some of the full-size tents on this list.

 Why You Should Buy the DAC Full – Size Truck Tent